mattseymour/django-skeleton/README.md

 ### Notes
 - Within each settings file you will need to specify a SECRET_KEY (which is a 50 character long random string).
+- If you need to generate a secret key then you can use this script to do it for you. https://gist.github.com/mattseymour/9205591

 This application has only been written so please state any issues you might have and I will aim to sort them out as soon as possible.